dentarg/auth0-blog/_posts/2017-04-18-vuejs2-authentication-tutorial.markdown

 });
 ```

-If for any reason, the `visible` funtion returns false, the paragraph would not be displayed on the web page.
+If for any reason, the `visible` function returns false, the paragraph would not be displayed on the web page.
 What about iterations and loops?
 Check out the code below

 {% highlight html %}
   <div id="app">